 ”You should act like every measurement you start is going to continue forever, but the people in charge of the measurements and data flow would move on to different tasks the next week,” says Pasi Kolari, university researcher at the University of Helsinki.
 In this blog interview, Kolari, who works as a data liaison for SMEAR stations (Station for Measuring Ecosystem-Atmosphere Relations), sheds light on the real life challenges of collecting, processing and opening data.
 The article is part of the Think Open article series on open science research infrastructures.

 ”I wish that the funding bodies and publishers would not only demand for research data to be dumped in an open repository as it is, but it should be required that the data is stored in an open access repository in a standard data format(s), so that it can be found and reused”, says Kari Lahti, a director of Biodiversity Informatics Unit at the Luomus.
-Lahti is one of the speakers at the event ”What it takes: Open your research data” that takes place on 26 March at Think Corner.
+Lahti is one of the speakers at the webinar event ”What it takes: Open your research data” that takes place on 25 March 2021.

 University of Helsinki’s DataSupport has published a guide for research data documentation.
 The guide introduces the basic elements of documentation and meets the needs of most researchers.